![]() | ||

 the casting loop fall on the water, the loop never completely unrolling.
 To achieve a left-hand

-curve, you would still cast a wide sidearm loop but at a higher line speed, and then give a quick
+curve, you would still cast a wide sidearm loop but at a higher line speed, and then give a quick The preceding paragraphs on casting are not very useful to someone just starting out to learn fly

 casting without first getting some good fly casting demonstration and instruction.
 Make sure that